This prosciutto pasta recipe has a silky cream sauce with fresh tomato, peas, and cooked prosciutto. It's fast, elegant, and simple to make!

 - This recipe can feed 2-4.
 It's written for 4 reasonably sized portions, but if you want plenty of sauce for each person, do 4 ounces of pasta total instead of the suggested 8 and keep the sauce quantities as written, and it'll serve 2 people and be very saucy.
 You could, of course, double all ingredients in the recipe and make even more pasta if you've got 4+ hungry people to feed.

-What to serve with this pasta
+What to serve with prosciutto pasta

 - It's perfect on its own with a glass of white wine for date night!

-- To make it a little heartier, pair with a few slices of fresh baguette to round it out or a slice of garlic bread.
+- To make it a little heartier, pair with a few slices of fresh baguette to round it out or a slice of Garlic Bread.

 Leftovers and storage